jMetal/jMetalCpp/README.md

 ####   7.2.
 Generating reports from a experiment

-To execute the 'report part' of a experiment, you only need to execute the corresponding command.
+To execute the `report part` of a experiment, you only need to execute the corresponding command.
 For this part, this version of jMetalCpp provides three already implemented experiments.
 The first two ones generate reports for the multi-objective experiment and the third one generate reports for the single-objective variant.
 As